Floydlang/floyd/Docs/Floyd toplevel.md

 1. Encourage your logic and processing code to be simple and correct and to declare where there is opportunity to execute code independely of eachother.

-2. At the top level profile execution and make high-level improvements that dramatically alter how the code is executed on the available hardware -- caching things, working batches, running in thread teams, running in parallel, ordering work for different localities, memory layouts and access patterns.
+2. At the top level profile execution and make high-level improvements that dramatically alter how the code is *generated* and executed to run on the available hardware.
+Caching things, working batches, running in parallel, ordering work for different localities, memory layouts and access patterns.

+It is also simple to introduce concurrency to expose more opportunities to run in parallel.

 # ABOUT C4 CONCEPTS